Starfish: Sensory and nervous systems

 Although starfish do not have many well-defined sense organs, they do perceive touch, light, temperature, orientation and the status of the water around them.
 The tube feet, spines and pedicellariae are sensitive to touch.
 The tube feet, especially those at the tips of the rays, are also sensitive to chemicals, enabling the starfish to detect odour sources such as food.
 There are eyespots at the ends of the arms, each one made of 80–200 simple ocelli composed of pigmented epithelial cells.
 Individual photoreceptor cells are present in other parts of their bodies and respond to light.
 Whether they advance or retreat depends on the species.

-While a starfish lacks a centralized brain, it has a complex nervous system with a nerve ring around the mouth and a radial nerve running along the ambulacral region of each arm parallel to the radial canal.
+Traditionally, starfish were thought to lack a centralized brain.
+Instead, there is a complex nervous system with a nerve ring around the mouth and a radial nerve running along the ambulacral region of each arm parallel to the radial canal.
 The peripheral nerve system consists of two nerve nets: one in the epidermis and the other in the lining of the coelomic cavity, which are the sensory and motor systems respectively.
 Neurons passing through the dermis join the two.
 Both the ring and radial nerves function in movement and sensory.
 The sensory component is supplied with information from the sensory organs while the motor nerves control the tube feet and musculature.
 If one arm detects something attractive, it becomes dominant and temporarily over-rides the other arms to initiate movement towards it.

+Recent genetic evidence, however, suggests that the majority of an echinoderm's body is "all-brain".
+The bulk of the cell line is derived from brain cells, and the cells continue to perform neuronal roles, complete with neurotransmitters.